adapter-hub/website/posts/2020/11/adapting-transformers-with-adapterhub.md

 ![](/static/images/size_comparison.png "Size comparison of a fully fine-tuned model and an adapter")

 Using adapters provides various benefits, especially in parameter efficiency.
-With adapter fine-tuning, the amount of updated parameters makes only about 1% of fully fine-tuning a language model in many cases, often just a few Megabytes.
+The amount of updated adapter parameters are only about 1% of the fully fine-tuned model and in many cases only requires a few Megabytes of storage space.
 This makes it easy to share adapters, store adapters for many different tasks and load additional adapters on-the-fly.
-Additionally, their compact size make adapters a computationally efficient fine-tuning choice ([Rücklé et al., 2020](https://arxiv.org/pdf/2010.11918.pdf)).
+Additionally, their compact size with the majority of weights bein frozen, makes adapters a computationally efficient fine-tuning choice ([Rücklé et al., 2020](https://arxiv.org/pdf/2010.11918.pdf)).

 ## What is AdapterHub?